open/close all folders

 - An interesting case with X-23.
 Laura is very well-known for her Brutal Honesty and being Innocently Insensitive.
 Because she was created as a Living Weapon covert operative and assassin, she certainly has the capability to lie in order to maintain her cover on missions, but outside of this context she consistently shows an inability to do so.
 It's a major bit of Character Development in her solo series when she lies to the child of one of her victims to spare him the pain of revisiting the loss of his parents.

 - Loki: Agent of Asgard hits Loki of all people with this.
 After the inversion is undone they just can't take falsehoods any more, not even benign ones or jokes.
 They're not literally unable to tell them but all come out incredibly weak and make them feel so bad about them that they correct themself immediately.
 They theorize that this is either an after effect of the inversion, or being in the middle of the truth wave, or maybe they're just sick and tired of untruths or some combination of these.
 This prompts them to be suicidally honest with Verity and Thor.

 - Achakura in Kyon: Big Damn Hero, as Nagato programmed her.
 She even complains she can't lie about her weakness.

-- In And the Truth Shall Set You Free Harry, due to accidentally swallowing a bottle of Veritaserum as a baby, was utterly unable to lie.
-An escaped Bellatrix Lestrange, of all people, taught him how to give Mathematician's Answers and half-truths before he started Hogwarts.
+- In And the Truth Shall Set You Free Harry, due to accidentally swallowing a bottle of Veritaserum as a baby, is utterly unable to lie.
+An escaped Bellatrix Lestrange, of all people, teaches him how to give Mathematician's Answers and half-truths before he starts Hogwarts.

 - In Mega Man: Defender of the Human Race, robots generally can't lie, except for ones with advanced programming, like ProtoMan.
 As of episode 7 this also includes Guts Man, Cut Man, and Magnet Man.